 Revoked out-of-state?
 Even a lifetime/permanent revocation?
-Welcome to Colorado!
+If you are a Colorado resident, you might be able to obtain a Colorado driver’s license.
 Colorado has some of the most generous laws in the country in terms of issuing driver’s licenses.
 You may be eligible for a Colorado driver’s license even though you have been denied elsewhere.
-Perhaps you live in New York and have received 5 or more convictions on your driving record for alcohol/drug driving offenses.
+Perhaps you lived in New York and have 5 or more convictions on your driving record for alcohol/drug driving offenses.
 Or perhaps you caught a 10 year revocation in Florida on a 3rd DUI.
-Whatever the case may be, if you are a legal Colorado resident, you might be able to get a license here regardless of the revocation imposed out-of-state.
+Whatever the case may be, if you are a legal Colorado resident, you may be eligible to obtain a driver’s license regardless of the revocation imposed out-of-state.

 Accordingly, even though a person is under restraint in another state, Colorado might issue that person a driver’s license under Colorado law.
 In other words, a Hearing Officer may apply Colorado law to the person’s out-of-state driving record to determine when the person would be eligible for a license in Colorado had the driving violations occurred in Colorado.
 If the driver would currently be eligible in Colorado had the violations occurred here, the driver may be issued a license.